marvenlee2486/competitive-programming/cp4/ch2/2.2h/report.md

 So there are O(230 * n + q) which are small enought !!!!
 (Kind of greedy/ sotring memory concept, learn it)

 # Kattis - deathstar *
-Important to know,  operator & , if a&b=c , mean there a  and b  contains bit in c !!!!!!
+LEARNING OUTCOME :: Important to know,  operator & , if a&b=c , mean there a  and b  contains bit in c !!!!!!
 They use this information will do.!!!